Iristyle/CroMagVersion/README.md

 -->
 ```

-## A note about naming conventions
+## A note about naming conventions for version pieces

 This project follows the standard .NET style naming convention specified by [System.Version](http://msdn.microsoft.com/en-us/library/system.version.aspx) of Major.Minor.Build.Revision, where the 3rd and 4th numbers are Build and Revision.